Turnover to Resolve

 Your project should already have several folders made and labeled inside the Media Pool.

-The only folder in the Media Pool that will already have media in it is the Extras folder, which contains the media that is necessary for the online front sequence.
+Some of the folders will already have media in them.
+The “extras” folder contains the media that is necessary for the online front sequence.

-Next, you will need to do the same process for your show’s credits and titles.
+Next, you will need to import any credits or titles.
 Navigate to your show’s Credits folder in the Finder and then select the Credits folder in the Media Pool.

 To import the credits and titles, drag them into the open folder in the Media Pool.